Dudeman85/GameEngine-Legacy/doc/Class References/Getting started.md

 # Getting Started

 ## Downloading game-engine

-Engine can bo found at https://repo.kamit.fi/ttv21sp_pelimoottoriohjelmointi/tiimi4
+Engine can be found at https://repo.kamit.fi/ttv21sp_pelimoottoriohjelmointi/tiimi4

-You can download suorce files in archive or clone with git.
+You can download source files as archive or clone with git.

-You need to compile the project with CMake before you can use the engine.
+You need to build the project with CMake before you can use the engine.
 First add filepath to source, and then define path to build folder, for example C:/....filepath.../tiimi4.
 It is recommended to create build folder into your source folder, for example C:/....filepath.../tiimi4/build After defining filepaths, you can first configure the project.
-CMake asks you to specify the generator for the project. select visual studio compiler you are using.
+CMake asks you to specify the generator for the project.
+Select Visual Studio compiler you are using.
 Leave other fields empty or default.
 Once configuration is completed, generate build files and you can open project.

 ***This engine uses OpenAL.
 You might need to download OpenAL 1.1 Windows Installer from their website***